MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

    ![CMake predefined configurations](media/cmake-configurations.png)

-The first time you select a configuration, Visual Studio creates a CMakeSettings.json file in your project's root folder.
+The first time you select a configuration, Visual Studio creates a  `CMakeSettings.json` file in your project's root folder.
 This file is used to re-create the CMake cache file, for example after a **Clean** operation.

-To add an additional configuration, right click CMakeSettings.json and choose **Add Configuration**.
+To add an additional configuration, right click  `CMakeSettings.json` and choose **Add Configuration**.

    ![CMake Add configuration](media/cmake-add-configuration.png "CMake Add Configuration")

-JSON IntelliSense helps you edit the CMakeSettings.json file:
+JSON IntelliSense helps you edit the  `CMakeSettings.json` file:

    ![CMake JSON IntelliSense](media/cmake-json-intellisense.png "CMake JSON IntelliSense")

+You can also edit the file using the **CMake Settings Editor**.
+Right click on `CMakeSettings.json` in **Solution Explorer** and choose **Edit CMake Settings**.
+Or, select **Manage Configurations** from the configuration drop-down at the top of the editor window.

-You can also directly edit CMakeSettings.json to create custom configurations The following example shows a sample configuration, which you can use as the starting point:
+You can also directly edit  `CMakeSettings.json` to create custom configurations The following example shows a sample configuration, which you can use as the starting point:

 ```json
     {